MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free-upgrade.md

 ## Upgrade to a full Azure cluster

 Use the following steps to upgrade your free cluster to a full cluster.
-If you're using a Microsoft account (MSA), you must add a user with a valid Azure subscription before you can upgrade.
+If you're using a Microsoft account (MSA), you must use the step to add a user with a valid Azure subscription before you can upgrade.

 1. Go to [My Cluster](https://aka.ms/kustofree) and select **Upgrade to Azure cluster**.